rekalogika/rekalogika.dev/docs/file/06-derivation.md

    filter can use the derivation ID like 'thumbnail-square'.
 3. Call `FileInterface::getDerivation()` to get a pointer to the derived file.
 4. Call `FileRepository::get()` to get the derived file.
-   1. If the derived file does not exist, write the derived file to it.
+   1. If the derived file does not exist, produce the derived file, and write to the pointer.
    2. If the derived file exists and newer than the original file, return it.
-   3. If the derived file exists and older than the original file, create a derivation out of the original file, then overwrite the old derived file.
+   3. If the derived file exists and older than the original file, produce the derived file, then overwrite the old derived file.

 The caller can then use the filter to create a modified version of the original file without having to worry about the details.